HarryJRouse/Massively-multi-touch-games/README.md

 ## Drawing Game
-This game is similar to Pictionary, where the drawers are given a word or phrase to draw and the guesser has to guess what they are deawing.
+This demo is similar to Pictionary, where the drawers are given a word or phrase to draw and the guesser has to guess what they are deawing.
 The catch here is that the guesser sees all of the drawings stacked on top of each other.

-###File Structure
+### File Structure

 **Prefabs** This contains all of the line render prefabs used to draw in different colors.

 **Scenes** This contains the two scenes used in the project.
-The Sample Scene is used for the actual game and the Menu scene is the main menu.
+The Sample Scene is used for the actual demo and the Menu scene is the main menu.

 **Scripts** This contains all the scripts used in the project.